d4l3k/cs540-project/paper.md

 based on an approximation built from Gaussian processes.
 The authors claim great performance in their papers.
 In practice, the method they present is very sensitive to initialization and to the kernel used.
 This is not unexpected in the space of neural networks.
+We wanted to confirm the findings of the authors, and extend the comparison to other methods, and to stateful black-boxes.

 ## @hansen2010comparing